hsingh124/morePizzaProblem/README.md

 # More Pizza Problem
-This is my solution for Google Hash Code's More Pizza Problem.
+This is my solution for Google Hash Code's More Pizza Problem(Check out solution.cpp).
 It gives a score of 1,505,004,548.
 The complexity for this solution is n^2.
 <br>
 ![](result.png)